We’ve discussed SW grays in the past, but it’s time to throw light upon a beautiful and soothing gray-green paint color.

 You can always add white, darker greens, and grays along with brushed nickel for your kitchen equipment and fixtures.

 This paint is also good to go for hardwood floors, as well as the ceramic tiles.
+I especially like this as a wall color for gray flooring.

 Using on Exteriors